satisfactorymodding/SatisfactoryModManager/README.md

 #### Usage

 Just install it, choose an updated mod, and click install.
-Everything else is handled by SMM
+Everything else is handled by SMM.

+It has been reported by some users on Linux with Steam that SMM will download mods, but they will not show up in game.
+A fix for this seems to be to update the launch options in steam

+* Open Steam
+* Library -> Satisfactory
+* Right click Satisfactory -> Properties
+* "SET LAUNCH OPTIONS..." button
+* Enter in `WINEDLLOVERRIDES="msdia140.dll,xinput1_3.dll=n,b" %command%` -> OK
+* Now Launch Satisfactory

 #### Developmemnt
 ``` bash